Caesarea Maritima

 Vitruvius, a Roman architect and engineer whose name you may vaguely remember from high school art class (he’s the guy behind that da Vinci “Vitruvian Man” drawing), wrote the foundational text on Roman architecture.
 His work, De Architectura, laid out the principles of good building—firmness, usefulness, and delight.
 But make no mistake, his blueprints were also moral.
 To build well was to reflect Roman values: symmetry, discipline, and grandeur.
 Buildings weren’t just buildings; they were sermons of stone.

 COINS: Take a look at their coins, for example, which always highlight the prosperity, power, or presence of Rome in their daily lives.
-Note, just like today, the coins reflected what was either an idealized reality (an emperor with a herculean body) or a flat-out lie.
+Note that, just like today, the coins reflected either an idealized reality (an emperor with a herculean body) or a flat-out lie.
 If the obverse of the coin said “Peace and Prosperity“, for example, it’s probably time to buy a sword.
-In general, consider U.S. Congress and its naming of legislation.
+In general, consider it similar to the U.S. Congress and its naming of legislation.
 Remember “Affordable Healthcare“?

 If Nero minted a message like: “Grain for the Masses” means “Buy enough food now, because you’re going to get hungry in the coming shortage!” or “Our grain ships just sank at sea and we’re in trouble!”
 A message like “Unity of the Army” means “A civil war is coming to a village near you!”